thatguylah/YaoKuan-Technical-Assessment/Section-2-Java-Assignment/README.md

     - Use logging library like Log4j to log exceptions and events
   - Improve Performance of DB:
     - Index important fields in postgres where queries hit the most
-    - Consider using cache liek
+    - Consider using cache like redis or memcached

 - Deployment Considerations:
   - Docker Approach: